-Once you enable access to a Kubernetes cluster overview page, you can get insights into your cluster via the Kubernetes API.
+Enabling access to the Kubernetes cluster overview page helps you get insights into your cluster via the Kubernetes API.

 Utilization of cluster resources over time